ssj71/OSC2MIDI/README.md

 OSC2MIDI
 ========

-OSC2MIDI is a highly configurable OSC to jack MIDI (and back) bridge for linux.
-It was designed especially for use of the open source Android app called "Control (OSC+MIDI)" but was deliberately written to be flexible enough to be used with any OSC controller or target.
+OSC2MIDI is a highly configurable OSC to jack MIDI (and back).
+It was designed especially for use on linux of the open source Android app called "Control (OSC+MIDI)" but was deliberately written to be flexible enough to be used with any OSC controller or target.
+It has not been tested on windows, but has been reported to work on OSX.

 To try it out download the source files, extract them, and open the resulting directory.